 If a vehicle has been booted, a towing service must be contacted to remove the restraint from the vehicle.
 If the restraint is not removed within 24 hours, the vehicle will be towed at the owner's expense.
-Excessive parking violations may also result in disciplinary charges.
+Excessive parking violations may also result in disciplinary charges and/or loss of privileges.